-A practitioner's Medical Staff appointment and clinical privileges shall be immediately suspended for failure to provide evidence of freedom from infectious tuberculosis whenever such evidence is requested.
-Affected practitioners may request reinstatement during a period of 90 calendar days following suspension upon presentation of evidence of freedom from TB.
-Thereafter, such practitioners shall be deemed to have voluntarily resigned from the staff and must reapply for staff membership and privileges.
+A practitioner's Medical Staff appointment and clinical privileges shall be immediately suspended for failure to provide evidence of freedom from infectious tuberculosis as required by law and Hospital policy.
+Affected practitioners may request reinstatement during a period of 30 calendar days following suspension upon presentation of evidence of freedom from TB.
+Failure to make a timely request for reinstatement shall result in automatic relinquishment of membership and privileges.